MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 sleep %>%
     summarize(favstats(variable))
 ```
-4. How far is each number of hours of sleep for a Stat 216 student from the mean number of hours of sleep, on average?
+4. About how far is each number of hours of sleep for a Stat 216 student from the mean number of hours of sleep, on average?

 \vspace{0.3in}